 “In India, awareness on ad fraud risks is very low with almost a fifth of the marketers being unclear of their ad fraud budget and the majority of them believing that fraudulent activities will only increase.
 Brand safety on mobile is the biggest concern today and this benchmark report clearly demonstrates this needs immediate addressal.
 Marketers will need to be extra cautious to attacks such as ad injections, data fraud, cookie stuffing.
 Marketers must understand the potential of technologies such as Blockchain that can help solve issues related to fraud and create security and transparency in the mobile marketing ecosystem.”

-- With a rate of 62%, Mobile Ad Fraud remains as one of the biggest challenges in India.
+- With a rate of 62%, Mobile Ad Fraud remains one of India's biggest challenges.

-- 95% of respondents agreed that lack of data sharing and a large number of middlemen are also a cause of Ad Fraud risks.
+- 95% of respondents agree that the lack of data sharing and a large number of middlemen are also a cause of ad fraud risks.

 - Major types of Ad Fraud – Cookie Stuffing (74%), Adware Traffic (65%), Data Fraud (61%), Ad Injection (54%).

-With this rising and prevalent issues on Ad Fraud in India.
-The Advertising Industry should be on-board on the various methods needed to eradicate Ad Fraud.
-Learn about Botman's vision & efforts for the same.
+With the rising prevalent ad fraud in India, the advertising industry should be aware of the various methods needed to eradicate ad fraud.
+Learn about Botman's vision and efforts for the same.

-More on the Ad Fraud Issues & Impact on the Indian Advertising Industry:
+More on ad fraud issues and its impact on the Indian Advertising Industry: